-Richard and long term collaborator and Hollywood legend Hans Zimmer co-composed the score for Onyx’s 2016 production ‘The Little Prince’, an enchanting animation directed by Mark Osborne.
-Prior to this, Richard conducted the orchestra for Hans Zimmer’s 2014 ‘Interstellar’, an adventure sci-fi starring Matthew McConaughey and Anne Hathaway.
+Richard completed scoring a Major Tamil-language movie in Chennai directed by celebrated Tamil director M.Manikandan – Kadaisi Vivasayi (The Last Farmer), a film with a serious conservationist message.
+Prior to this, Richard and long-term collaborator and Hollywood legend Hans Zimmer co-composed the score for Onyx’s 2015 production ‘The Little Prince’, an enchanting animation directed by Mark Osborne.
+In 2014, Richard conducted the orchestra for Hans Zimmer’s ‘Interstellar’, an adventure sci-fi starring Matthew McConaughey and Anne Hathaway.
 Richard’s collaborations continued in 2014 with Bill Conran with a co-composition for the score of horror film, ‘Curse of the Pheonix’.

-In addition, Richard’s skills as a multi-instrumentalist continue to be called upon for both live performances and feature films, including Disney’s “The Lion King” (1994), “Harry Potter and the Prisoner of Azkaban” (2004), “Kingdom of Heaven” (2005), and “The Chronicles of Narnia: Prince Caspian” (2008).
-His passion for musical instruments, old and new, and his collection of more than 700, which he has accumulated over thirty years of world travel, mean that he is in high demand for a fascinating range of projects.
+In addition, Richard’s skills as a multi-instrumentalist continue to be called upon for both live performances and feature films, including “The Lion King” (1994), “Harry Potter and the Prisoner of Azkaban” (2004), “Kingdom of Heaven” (2005), and “The Chronicles of Narnia: Prince Caspian” (2008).
+Richard handled all the Traditional Chinese music content for the Disney’s ‘Mulan’ (2020).
+His passion for musical instruments, old and new, which he has accumulated over thirty years of world travel, mean that he is in high demand for a fascinating range of projects.
 He has appeared at venues as diverse as the Royal Albert Hall, the Sydney Opera House, Madison Square Garden, Venice’s Teatro La Fenice, the Phuping Palace, Chiang Mai, and St Paul’s Cathedral, both as soloist and as conductor.
 Richard has also made several classical albums, including a Classical Record of the Year, “Italian Recorder Concertos” (1982), which remains in Gramophone Magazine’s Top 100.
 He was commissioned to write “Concerto Antico” (1995) for classical guitar virtuoso John Williams, which has been recorded with the London Symphony Orchestra and released by Sony, enjoying live performances around the world.